PhotoboothProject/photobooth/docs/faq/index.md

 wget -O install-go2rtc-preview.sh https://raw.githubusercontent.com/PhotoboothProject/photobooth/dev/scripts/install-go2rtc-preview.sh
 sudo bash install-go2rtc-preview.sh
 ```

 Follow the instructions and choose your variant to install.

-**Note:** go2rtc does not work in v1.9.3 and v1.9.4 for Pi Camera!

 Once installed successfully reboot your device and adjust your Photobooth config as mentioned above or open [http://localhost/admin/captureconfig.php](http://localhost/admin/captureconfig.php) to apply the default suggested configuration automatically.

 **Note:**
+- go2rtc does not work in v1.9.3 and v1.9.4 for Pi Camera!

-For PiCamera default width is set to _2304px_ and height to _1296px_ for the preview stream generation.
+- For PiCamera default width is set to _2304px_ and height to _1296px_ for the preview stream generation.
 If needed, adjust the width and height inside `/etc/go2rtc.yaml` (needs root access!) to your personal needs.

 ### Preview _"from device cam"_ (no remote preview)